Back to: Design Patterns in C# With Real-Time Examples

 What is the Memento Design Pattern?

-The Memento Design Pattern in C# restores an object to its Previous State.
-You must use the Memento Design Pattern to perform undo or rollback operations in your application.
-That means the Memento Design Pattern captures an object’s internal state to be restored to that state later.
+The Memento Design Pattern is a Behavioral Design Pattern that can restore an object to its previous state.
+This pattern is useful for scenarios where you need to perform an undo or rollback operation in your application.
+The Memento pattern captures an object’s internal state so that the object can be restored to this state later.
 It is especially useful when implementing undo functionality in an application.

 Let us understand the Memento Design Pattern in C# with an example.
 Please have a look at the following image.
 As shown in the below image, on the left-hand side, we have an employee with Id =101, Name =John, Salary = 2Lakhs, Designation = Software Engineer, Address = London, and many more attributes.
 Later, we changed some of the properties, i.e., Salary to 3Lakhs and designation to Senior Software Engineer; we also changed some other employee attributes, shown on the right-hand side of the image below.
 That means we change the object state from State 1 to State 2.